jeromeetienne/irctweety/docs/DESIGN.md

 * one twitter account attached to a irc channel
   * the priority is on *community*, not individual
   * Thus if some work is specific to individual, it is less priority than comminity one
+  * the twitter account is the twitter identity of the irc channel

 chat between irc and twitter users
 ==================================